Motley Fool Stock Picks Have Strong Returns

 - Netflix is up more than 20,960%

-Amazon, Netflix and Disney are the big winners, but the overall performance of Motley Fool stock picks is pretty good.
+Amazon, Netflix and Disney are the big winners, but the overall performance of Motley Fool stock picks are pretty good.

 What’s Driving the Returns?

-Actually – Motley Fool Stock Picks are rooted in a hybrid fundamentals and value investing perspective.
-The Motley Fool Stock Picking team is lead by founders David and Tom Gardner.
+Actually – Motley Fool stock picks are rooted in a hybrid fundamentals and value investing perspective.
+The Motley Fool Stock Picking team is led by founders David and Tom Gardner.
 David and Tom use common sense approaches based on modified growth and value investing perspectives.

 Team David looks for companies that are not only poised to benefit from “undeniable, long-term trends” but also have a certain level of “unquantifiable greatness” — that is, some sort of secret sauce that gives them an edge and often consequentially wins the love of consumers.
 David also wants to be able to get in early on these great businesses and has no problem adding to his positions as they keep winning over the long term.